Everyone loves the party game/icebreaker “two truths and a lie.”

 Tax policy can have wide-reaching effects on private philanthropy.
 The charitable deduction encourages giving.
 Low tax rates make the economy strong and increases the amount of money Americans can afford to donate.
 These policies can help to cement the bond between the private and public sector without conflating the two.

 Some individuals are motivated by religion or philanthropy and will give regardless of the tax benefits.
 But this does not mean that policymakers should take away tax benefits.
 Without the support of those who are at least partially motivated by the tax benefits, charities and non-profits will suffer.

-As many of us reflect upon the past year during this holiday season, we should remember those that came before us and helped to form our nation’s values and culture.
+This year, many Americans are suffering due to the high rates of inflation and an uncertain future ahead.
+Even so, we should remember those that came before us and helped to form our nation’s values and culture.
 Without a prosperous nation molded by an opportunity economy, we could not share this prosperity with others and the causes that we believe in.